-- Consider implementation questions raised by users of the IFRS for SMEs, and develop proposed guidance in the form of questions and answers (Q&As), which would be made publicly available.
+- Consider implementation questions raised by users of the IFRS for SMEs, and develop proposed guidance in the form of questions and answers (Q&As), which are made publicly available.
 The Q&As are intended to be non-mandatory guidance. - Consider, and make recommendations to the IASB on, the need to amend the IFRS for SMEs.

 The SMEIG issued a series of Q&As up to 2012 based on the original version of the IFRS for SMEs.
-This activity ceased as the IASB began its consultation on amendments to the IFRS for SMEs and the Q&As issued up to that point have been incorporated into the revised IFRS for SMEs (and thus made mandatory) and or the IFRS Foundation's educational material (remaining non-mandatory).
+This activity ceased as the IASB began its consultation on amendments to the IFRS for SMEs and the Q&As issued up to that point have been incorporated into the revised IFRS for SMEs (and thus made mandatory) and/or the IFRS Foundation's educational material (remaining non-mandatory).
 Further Q&As are likely to be issued as the revised IFRS for SMEs comes into use.
-Comprehensive training material has been developed for SMEs by the IFRS Foundation and a SME Implementation Group exists to deal with financial reporting issues regarding SMEs.
+Comprehensive training material has been developed for SMEs by the IFRS Foundation.